StrongDM Gateway AMI Installation Guide

 Prerequisites

 Decide whether you want to install a gateway or a relay.
 If installing a gateway, you need an admin token (SDM_ADMIN_TOKEN).
-Likewise, if installing a relay, you need a relay token (SDM_RELAY_TOKEN).
+If installing a relay, you need a relay token (SDM_RELAY_TOKEN).

 Steps